SteDeshain/vue-i18n-js-loader/README.md

 ## Usage
 ### Basic usage
 You can use javascript in the i18n custom block now!
-But you have to export a javascript plain object representing the i18n messages by `default`.
+You have to export a javascript plain object representing the i18n messages by `default`.
 You can still use languages supported by [@intlify/vue-i18n-loader](https://github.com/intlify/vue-i18n-loader/tree/master)

 ``` html